Quick Answer

 Can I get health insurance if I lose my job?

 Yes.
 Losing job-based coverage is a qualifying life event that triggers a Special Enrollment Period on the ACA marketplace, giving you 60 days to enroll in a new plan.
 You may also be eligible for COBRA continuation coverage, which lets you keep your former employer’s plan for up to 18 months, though you pay the full premium yourself.
-Additionally, depending on your income, you may qualify for Medicaid, which is administered jointly by CMS and individual state agencies with no open enrollment deadline.
+Depending on your income, you may also qualify for Medicaid, which is administered jointly by CMS and individual state agencies with no open enrollment deadline.

 What is the No Surprises Act and how does it protect me?